gitlabhq/gitlabhq/doc/user/project/issues/index.md

 labels or their assignees**(PREMIUM)**.
 They offer the flexibility to manage issues using highly customizable workflows.

-You can reorder issues within a column.
-If you drag an issue card to another column, its associated label or assignee will change to match that of the new column.
+You can reorder issues in the column.
+If you drag an issue card to another column, its associated label or assignee is changed to match that of the new column.
 The entire board can also be filtered to only include issues from a certain milestone or an overarching label.

 ### Design Management

-With [Design Management](design_management.md), you can upload design assets to issues and view them all together to easily share and collaborate with your team.
+With [Design Management](design_management.md), you can upload design assets to issues and view them all together for sharing and collaboration with your team.

 ### Epics **(PREMIUM)**

-[Epics](../../group/epics/index.md) let you manage your portfolio of projects more efficiently and with less effort by tracking groups of issues that share a theme, across projects and milestones.
+[Epics](../../group/epics/index.md) let you manage your portfolio of projects more efficiently and with less effort.
+Epics track groups of issues that share a theme, across projects and milestones.

 ### Related issues